Biniyam24/alx-system_engineering-devops/0x00-shell_basics/README.md

-printing the absolute path name of current working directory
+listing contents of current directory